 That being said, using Caprover helped me level-up my skills as as developer.
 I learned a lot about deployment, Docker and fullstack development in general.
 The Caprover source code isn't that big so I encourage you to go through it to learn how about how technologies like React, Docker and LetsEncrypt were combined to create Caprover.

-With all of that said, I had to decide to deploy the JustDjango web app on render.com.
+With all of that said, I decided to deploy the JustDjango web app on Render.

 Something worth noting here is that when you deploy with Heroku or even Caprover, you need to add a configuration file to your repository.
 With render, you don't.
 You can configure everything inside their web app.
 Of course, if you want to define it with configuration files you still can.